-Despite its growing popularity, there are still too many businesses who flatly refuse to embrace and invest in content marketing, as John Durrant explains.
+Despite its growing popularity, there are still too many businesses who flatly refuse to embrace and invest in content marketing.

 There was a moment at Altitude Advisory a few week ago during a marketing meeting with partners of the business that will live long in the memory for me, for one very specific reason.